Elumalainataraj/Devops/docs/working-model.md

 - Use some reference for the PR, use Labels.
 - Keep your stakeholders in update.
 - Use reviewers Santhosh/Dinesh/Ranjith/Raghu have access to merge PR.
+- Ensure only Linear commits into main branch.
+(This is enabled in Branch Protection)

 ### Testing

 - Testing will happen in local desktop.
 - Assume Docker is running and bring the kube cluster
-- Tester run few `make` command to bring up the local cluster with other depenenices and test your service , either swagger or equivalent service.
+- Tester run few `make` command to bring up the local cluster with other dependencies and test your service , either swagger or equivalent service.
 - Update Readme for instructions in same repo.